ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_software_prereqs.md

 ### PHP

 API Portal requires PHP 7.1 or later.
-(Support for PHP 7.4 was introduced in version 7.7.20200130.)
+We strongly recommend you to use only [officially supported PHP versions](https://www.php.net/supported-versions.php).

 In addition you must have the following PHP packages installed: